Memorable Manitobans: Alfred Joseph Andrews (1865-1950)

 Lawyer, politician, Mayor of Winnipeg (1898-1899).

 Born at Franklin Centre, Quebec on 24 April 1865, he was educated at Galt Collegiate Institute.
 He came to Winnipeg in 1880.
-As a law student, he articled to Attorney-General D. M. Walker.
+As a law student, he articled to Attorney-General David Marr Walker.
 He interrupted his studies to serve, in 1885, in the North West Rebellion under Lieutenant-Colonel Thomas Scott.

-On 12 August 1889, he married Maude Galbraith Watson (1871-1951) of Winnipeg, a daughter of W. W. Watson.
+On 12 August 1889, he married Maude Galbraith Watson (1871-1951) of Winnipeg, a daughter of William Wallace Watson.
 They had four daughters.
-He was a member of the Manitoba Club, Carleton Club, and St. Charles Country Club.
-Recreations: golf, riding.
-Conservative; Methodist.
+He was a member of the Manitoba Club, Carleton Club, St. Charles Country Club, Conservative party, and Methodist church.
+His recreations included golf and riding.
 His home at 749 Wellington Crescent, where he lived from 1905 to 1950, was designed by architect George Browne.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.